 If your baby suffered fetal distress during delivering, you need to understand why.
 While nothing can undo such damage, it is important that medical professionals are held accountable and that you are fairly compensated.

 Failure To Monitor Fetal Conditions, Delivery Room Error And Birth Injury Lawyer

 Gammon & Grange, P.C., has more than three decades of experience handling birth injury cases.
 The firm's attorneys understand the complexity of these cases but are committed to your success.
 The firm's attorneys are prepared to apply their experience in birth injury claims and lawsuits to the investigation and possible prosecution of a claim on behalf of your baby.

-For a free confidential consultation and information on how the northern Virginia attorneys at Gammon & Grange, P.C., can put over 30 years of legal experience, including medical malpractice experience, to work for you, call toll free at 703-761-5000, email us, or fill out the intake form on the Contact page.
+For a confidential consultation and information on how the northern Virginia attorneys at Gammon & Grange, P.C., can put over 30 years of legal experience, including medical malpractice experience, to work for you, call us at 703-873-7349, email us, or fill out the intake form on the Contact page.
 Discover how the firm earned its reputation for legal excellence and track record of success.